Lignosus rhinocerus

-Lignosus rhinocerus, commonly known as tiger milk mushroom, belongs to family Polyporaceae in the division Basidiomycota.
+Lignosus rhinocerus, commonly known as tiger milk mushroom or tiger's milk mushroom, belongs to family Polyporaceae in the division Basidiomycota.
 This fungus is geographically distributed only in tropical rainforests in the region of South China, Thailand, Malaysia, Indonesia, Philippines and Papua New Guinea.

 In Malaysia, the tiger milk mushroom is more often known as "Cendawan Susu Rimau".
 It has been used in traditional medicine.

 History

 The tiger milk mushroom was first reported in the West in 1664 when a European government agent was given this product upon sailing to the South East Asian Region.
-According to The Diary of John Evelyn (Publication dated 22 June 1664), this mushroom was named ‘Lac tygridis’, meaning "tiger’s milk".
+According to The Diary of John Evelyn (Publication dated 22 June 1664), this mushroom was named 'Lac tygridis', meaning "tiger's milk".
 In his publication, Evelyn also recorded that this fungus was used by the local people to treat diseases for which European doctors found no cure.

-In 1890, Sir Henry Nicholas Ridley, the father of Malaya’s rubber industry, recorded that this fungus was an important medicinal mushroom used by local communities.
+In 1890, Sir Henry Nicholas Ridley, the father of Malaya's rubber industry, recorded that this fungus was an important medicinal mushroom used by local communities.
 He even attempted to cultivate it but failed.
 In the same year, this fungus was scientifically documented by Mordecai Cubitt Cooke who named it as Fomes rhinocerotis based on a specimen found in Penang.
 Today, it is known by the scientific name Lignosus rhinocerus.